finbourne/lusid-sdk-csharp/sdk/docs/RelationalDatasetDefinitionApi.md

 # **DeleteRelationalDatasetDefinition**
 > DeletedEntityResponse DeleteRelationalDatasetDefinition (string scope, string code)

-[EARLY ACCESS] DeleteRelationalDatasetDefinition: Delete a Relational Dataset Definition
+DeleteRelationalDatasetDefinition: Delete a Relational Dataset Definition

 Delete a relational dataset definition.
 WARNING!
 This operation is irreversible.
 Deleting a relational dataset definition will also delete all associated data points.